About The Treatment

 • Acupuncture can help with your overall health and symptoms if you have diabetes, hypertension, MS, cancer, and other serious conditions.

-I have treated all of the disorders I listed above successfully.
-For many years, I have had the good fortune to see many patients each week in a variety of settings and locations.
-I see patients while working with students at the acupuncture school teaching clinic, I work at my private clinic, and I work at the Woodwinds Natural Care Center.
-In the past, I have worked at chiropractic clinics and other acupuncture clinics.
+Since 1998 I have had the good fortune to see many patients each week in a variety of settings and locations.
+Since 2002 I have seen patients while working with students at the NWHSU acupuncture school teaching clinic.
+Currently I work at my private clinic and at Crocus Hill Acupuncture & Herbal Medicine.
+In the past, I have worked at Woodwinds hospital /Woodwinds Natural Care Center, chiropractic clinics, and other acupuncture clinics.
 All of these experiences have allowed me to treat a multitude of health issues and patients of all ages.

 Do I treat children?

 Yes!
 I love working with children and specialize in treating them.
-I have an extensive music background teaching children from infancy to teens and use these skills and experience in my practice.
+I have an extensive music background teaching children from infancy to teens.
+From 2009-2015 I co-owned Pediatric Acupuncture and Wellness Center where we treated children from birth to young adulthood.
+I continue to treat children at my home office and at Crocus Hill Acupuncture & Herbal Medicine.

-Acupuncture works.
+Acupuncture works!
 It has worked for thousands of years.
-Exactly why it works is hard to explain, but it has a long proven history in China and other countries.
-Those magical needles coax your body into a better state of health and well being.
+Exactly why it works is had to explain, but it has a long proven history in China and other countries.
+The magical needles coax your body into a better state of health and well being.
 Acupuncture is relaxing and enjoyable.

 You can reach me at 651-303-2367.